-- new command vnode clean to clean up temporary docker volumes that are no longer used - Version of the individual packages are printed in the console on startup - Custom task and log directories can be set in the configuration file - Improved CLI messages - Docker images are only pulled if the remote version is newer.
-This applies both to the node/server image and the algorithm images - Client class names have been simplified (UserClientProtocol -> Client) - · Bug fixes - · Removed defective websocket watchdog.
+- Features - new command vnode clean to clean up temporary docker volumes that are no longer used - Version of the individual packages are printed in the console on startup - Custom task and log directories can be set in the configuration file - Improved CLI messages - Docker images are only pulled if the remote version is newer.
+This applies both to the node/server image and the algorithm images - Client class names have been simplified (UserClientProtocol -> Client) - Bug fixes - Removed defective websocket watchdog.
 There still might be disconnection issues from time to time.

-Updated Command Line Interface (CLI)

-- The commands vnode list, vnode start and the new commandvnode attach are aimed to work with multiple nodes at a single machine. - System and user-directories can be used to store configurations by using the --user/--system options.
+- Updated Command Line Interface (CLI) - The commands vnode list, vnode start and the new commandvnode attach are aimed to work with multiple nodes at a single machine. - System and user-directories can be used to store configurations by using the --user/--system options.
 The node stores them by default at user level, and the server at system level. - Current status (online/offline) of the nodes can be seen using vnode list, which also reports which environments are available per configuration. - Developer container has been added which can inject the container with the source. vnode start --develop [source].
-Note that this Docker image needs to be build in advance from the development.Dockerfile and tag devcon. - vnode config\file has been replaced by vnode files which not only outputs the config file location but also the database and log file location.

-· New database model

-- Improved relations between models, and with that, an update of the Python API. - Input for the tasks is now stored in the result table.
-This was required as the input is encrypted individually for each organization (end-to-end encryption (E2EE) between organizations). - The Organization model has been extended with the public\key (String) field.
+Note that this Docker image needs to be build in advance from the development.Dockerfile and tag devcon. - vnode config_file has been replaced by vnode files which not only outputs the config file location but also the database and log file location. - New database model - Improved relations between models, and with that, an update of the Python API. - Input for the tasks is now stored in the result table.
+This was required as the input is encrypted individually for each organization (end-to-end encryption (E2EE) between organizations). - The Organization model has been extended with the public_key (String) field.
 This field contains the public key from each organization, which is used by the E2EE module. - The Collaboration model has been extended with the encrypted (Boolean) field which keeps track if all messages (tasks, results) need to be E2EE for this specific collaboration. - The Task keeps track of the initiator (organization) of the organization.
-This is required to encrypt the results for the initiator.
+This is required to encrypt the results for the initiator. - End to end encryption - All messages between all organizations are by default be encrypted.